Navigating Fourth Party Risk Management: A Complete Guide for Businesses

 What is a Fourth Party?

-Even though your company doesn’t deal with fourth parties directly, your info sec team is still responsible for addressing fourth-party risks, just like they have to do with third-party risk management (TPRM).
+Fourth parties refer to the vendors used by your organization’s third-party vendors.
+Typically, organizations have no direct interactions with entities beyond their third party vendors.
+Even though your company doesn’t deal with fourth parties directly, your info sec team is still responsible for addressing fourth party risks, just like they have to take care of third party risk management (TPRM).

 The System and Organization Control (SOC) reports from your vendors should help you determine the fourth parties within your company.
-It’s crucial that your third-party vendors maintain a robust vendor risk management program to ensure appropriate vetting of fourth party risks.
+It’s crucial that your third party vendors maintain a robust vendor risk management program to ensure appropriate vetting of fourth party risks.

 Explore Our Third-Party Risk Assessment: Book Free Demo!